The queens of freestyle – this year’s female championships will have online qualifiers.

 Style is as valuable as creativity and control.
 A good style appears effortless and smooth.
 Natural connection with the background music is an element of style, and so is something as simple as enjoying your tricks: never forget that having fun is the reason number one behind freestyling!

-Online battles will be held through an email thread which will include the two freestylers in contention and a Red Bull Street Style battle supervisor who will make sure that players send their rounds in time.
+Online battles will be held through an email thread which will include the two freestylers in contention and a WFFA supervisor who will make sure that players send their rounds on time.

-There will be seven battles, which will be structured according to the ranking from the previously sent freestyle routines: the freestyler who ranked first will battle the one who ranked 14th, the one ranked 2nd will battle against the one ranked 13th, and so on.
+There will be seven initial battles, which will be structured according to the ranking of the routine videos: the freestyler who ranked first will battle the one who ranked 14th, the one ranked 2nd will battle against the one ranked 13th, and so on.